It can affect between 10%-30% of psoriatics and is more frequent in patients with psoriatic nails or pustular psoriasis.

 - Spondylarthropathy - involving inflammation of the spine and hip joints.

-Not all patients present with all of the symptoms, however it is vital to seek diagnosis and treatment if you are experiencing:
+Not all patients present with all of the symptoms, however it is vital to seek diagnosis and treatment from a GP or rheumatologist if you are experiencing:

 - morning stiffness that lasts for two hours or more,